 Remember, there are strict laws on what can and can’t be brought into Australia, so it’s important to check the Australian customs website before you pack.

 You may need to enrol before you move to Australia – this will depend on when you receive and accept your offer.
 We’ll email you once enrolment for your course has opened and provide you with your Unikey and password (which you’ll use to log in to all University systems).
 However, you need to be aware of relevant enrolment deadlines for your course.
 Here’s everything you need to know about the enrolment process.

 We know it can be tough moving overseas, so make the transition as smooth as possible by getting in touch with other students through our international student community Facebook and Instagram pages, where we post tips and events to help you get settled.
+You can also join our University of Sydney Peer Support Advisor Discord server to connect with your peers, get any questions answered, and share your experiences about life in Sydney.
 Making friends at university is easier than you think.

 Find out what to do when you first arrive in Australia.